dliang2/csci127-assignments/hw_02/README.md

-people who worked on this

-	Darren Liang
-	Darren Zou
+# Darren Liang and Darren Zou